Lower bounds on Bourgain's constant for harmonic measure: Introduction

+\begin{theorem}[15 decimals, 26 decimals] We have $b_3\geq 1\times 10^{-15}$ and $b_4\geq 2\times 10^{-26}$.
+That is to say, the Hausdorff dimension of harmonic measure in $\RR^3$ is at most The Hausdorff dimension of harmonic measure in $\RR^4$ is at most \end{theorem}

 Bourgain's underlying idea to prove estimates of this type is that if the boundary of a domain is spread uniformly in space throughout a cube, then the probability that a Brownian traveler exits the domain near the center of the cube should be smaller than the probability of exiting the domain near the boundary of the cube.
 This sets up an alternative: at every $m$-adic location, for some integer $m\gg_n 3$, either the boundary has small $(n-\rho)$-dimensional content for some $0<\rho\ll_{m,n} 1$ or the harmonic measure has positive $(n-\lambda)$-dimensional density on a subset of positive measure for some $0<\lambda\ll_{m,n} 1$.
 It follows that $\overline{\dim}_H\,\omega \leq n-\rho\lambda/(\rho+\lambda)$; see Lemma \ref{dim-lemma} below.
 This approach exhibits strong dimension dependence in the form of volume concentration near the boundary of balls or cubes in high dimensions.
-The arguments in \cite{Bourgain} and \cite{dim-caloric} use continuity and soft analysis to assert the existence of the parameters $m$, $\rho$, and $\lambda$ to conclude that $b_n>0$ and $\beta_n>0$.
+In several places, the arguments in \cite{Bourgain} and \cite{dim-caloric} use continuity and soft analysis to assert the existence of the parameters $m$, $\rho$, and $\lambda$ to conclude that $b_n>0$ and $\beta_n>0$.
 A challenge in proving Theorem \ref{main} is to carry out explicit estimates wherever feasible.
 For Theorem \ref{lowdim}, one need only track estimates for a small set of values of $m$, because $\rho\rightarrow 0$ rapidly as $m\rightarrow\infty$.
+We remark that the method of proof generates some interesting arithmetic phenomenon; see the nonlinear dependence on size of the $m$-adic grid in the lower bounds on Bourgain's constant in Table \ref{table-of-computations}.